ddl-wasanthag/Fraud-Detection-Workshop/exercises/e_HostingAndExecution/Instructions - HostingAndExecution.md

 - Verify fraud predictions align with expected model behavior
 - Document any performance observations

-This completes the "Delivery & Hosting" section of the workshop.
+This concludes the "Delivery & Hosting" section of the workshop.

 ---